Untitled design (95)

 After my husband cut it to length he drew his own pattern to get it into the shape of an ironing board.
 After cutting he used a router to finish along the edge of the top ironing board and make it smooth.

-To support the underside of the board my husband ran some 1x lumber from the top of the shelf out to support the underside of the board (you can see these board supports in the pictures below).
+To support the underside of the long side of the board my husband ran some 1x lumber from the top of the shelf out to support the underside of the board (you can see these board supports in the pictures below).
 You can also see above that he used a decorative L Bracket between the board shelf unit and the top of the ironing board for support.

 IMG_9196